aarhusstadsarkiv/barcode-scanner/README.md

 # barcode-scanner

 This is a simple PWA barcode scanner.
 It does not need internet to work.
-For installing and updating it you need to have internet.
+For installing and updating you will need internet connection.

 The app will load the data from `data.json`.